Ed Deane: Career

 Deane started playing acoustic blues and slide guitar while at school.
 His repertoire at the time drew mainly from the Delta blues of Son House, Robert Johnson and Skip James.
 At 16 years of age, he formed the band Blueshouse.
 Their regular blues sessions in Slatterys were regularly joined by Gary Moore and Phil Lynott, and Blueshouse played alongside many visiting bluesmen of the time, such as Arthur "Big Boy" Crudup, Fred McDowell, Champion Jack Dupree, Johnny Shines and Juke Boy Bonner, among others.
 Moving to London, he played with Granny's Intentions, for a period, and then joining Terry and Gay Woods as guitarist with the Woods Band, touring Europe and recording one self-titled album in 1971.

-Deane went on to replace Gary Moore in Skid Row before joining Bees Make Honey and cutting an album with them, produced by Nick Lowe.
+Deane went on to replace Gary Moore in Skid Row, before joining Bees Make Honey and cutting an album with them, produced by Nick Lowe.
 He then spent four years in France, mainly in Paris working with the Rock band Il Barritz, and doing writing and session work.
 Returning to London, he recorded with Graham Parker and the Rumour, The Fallen Angels (Pretty Things) and co-founded Juice on the Loose with Ron Kavana and Geraint Watkins.
 Juice toured Germany as the backing band for Alexis Korner and Chris Farlowe.
 They also gigged extensively and recorded an album for Ace records.

-Deane was asked to join Frankie Miller with whom he recorded and toured Europe, the UK and America.
+Deane was asked to join Frankie Miller, with whom he recorded and toured Europe, the UK and America.

 Later, he appeared in the Mike Figgis movie Stormy Monday (which featured Tommy Lee Jones, Sting and Melanie Griffith).
-He also contributed substantially to the soundtrack and was the only featured guitarist apart from B B King.
-Ed also played on the soundtracks of the films Leaving Las Vegas and Serendipity (with Bap Kennedy).
+He also contributed substantially to the soundtrack and was the only featured guitarist apart from B. B. King.
+Deane also played on the soundtracks of the films Leaving Las Vegas and Serendipity (with Bap Kennedy).

-Deane spent much of the 90s working with blues diva Dana Gillespie, recording several albums with her.
-During this period Dana was voted Best British Female Blues Singer, before being installed in the British Blues Connection Hall of Fame.

-He also worked and toured with Dave Kelly, recording three albums, one of which featured blues legend John P. Hammond.

-At this time Deane was also recording and gigging with Rhythm and blues artists such as Shuggie Otis, Sonny Rhodes, Larry Johnson, Lowell Fulson, Richard Berry (writer and composer of Louie Louie), Big Jay McNeely and George "Wild Child" Butler.
+Deane spent much of the 1990s working with blues diva Dana Gillespie, recording several albums with her.
+During this period Gillespie was voted 'Best British Female Blues Singer', before being installed in the British Blues Connection Hall of Fame.
+He also worked and toured with Dave Kelly, recording three albums, one of which featured John P. Hammond.
+At this time, Deane was also recording and gigging with R&B artists such as Shuggie Otis, Sonny Rhodes, Larry Johnson, Lowell Fulson, Richard Berry, Big Jay McNeely and George "Wild Child" Butler.
 He toured Germany with Paul Jones and The Blues Band, and then the UK, Europe and India with Dana Gillespie.
-He appeared with Dana at the Mustique Blues Festival in the Caribbean, and also played with Dana as Bob Dylan's opening act on the English leg of Dylan's 1997 tour.

-Deane has recorded and played live gigs with Shane MacGowan.
+He appeared with Gillespie at the Mustique Blues Festival in the Caribbean, and also played with her as Bob Dylan's opening act on the English leg of Dylan's 1997 tour.
+Deane has also recorded and played live gigs with Shane MacGowan.